appear-sh/OAS-Zod-Validator/README.md

 # OAS-Zod-Validator

-A robust OpenAPI 3.0 specification validator built with Zod, providing type-safe validation and detailed error messages.
+A robust OpenAPI 3.0+ specification validator built with Zod, providing type-safe validation and detailed error messages.
+It can validate typical OAS 3.0.x documents out of the box, with optional support for broader (3.1) usage.

 ## Features

-- ✨ Complete OpenAPI 3.0.x specification validation
+- ✨ Complete OpenAPI 3.0.x (and partial 3.1) specification validation
 - 🔒 Type-safe schemas using Zod
 - 🔍 Strict validation for:
   - Parameters (path, query, header, cookie)
-  - Paths and path items
+  - Paths and path items (leading slash, no duplicate parameters, etc.)
   - Request/response bodies
   - Components and schemas
   - Security schemes
-- 🔗 Reference (`$ref`) tracking and validation
+- 🔗 Reference ($ref) tracking and validation
+- ⚙️ Optional configuration for relaxed validation
 - 📝 Human-readable error messages

 ## Installation